-The Kentucky Career Center – Lincoln Trail is about helping job seekers find opportunity and building a workforce that will supply the talent businesses need.
+The Kentucky Career Center – Lincoln Trail is about helping job seekers find opportunities and building a workforce that will supply the talent businesses need.
 Our goal is to build a competitive workforce that attracts new employers to the Lincoln Trail region and helps existing employers to grow at home.
 We are an equal opportunity employer.

 We are a one-stop center for job seekers and employers.
 Our services and solutions are commonly tailor-made.
 So, if you don’t find what you’re looking for here, call us for personal assistance.